pvcraven/2017_web_security/source/hashing/hashing.rst

 =======
 Hashing
 =======
 One of the more successful developments in the world of computer security was the implementation of hashing to encode sensitive material.
-The main idea of hashing is that a person can convert a value of any size and convert it into a, seemingly, arbitrary value of a uniform size.
+The main idea of hashing is that a person can convert a value of any size and convert it into a, seemingly,arbitrary value of a uniform size.
 The advantage of this is the most obvious in the form of passwords.
 To validate the accuracy of a password, a system must compare the password submitted to the correct answer.
 However, if for example, a person wanted to sign on to a website like YouTube in this way, they would have to send their password over the internet for YouTube to verify.

 This form of password validation leaves a person incredibly susceptible to many forms of security attacks, such as a 'Man in the Middle' attack, where a person merely needs to listen to the line of communication to learn the victim's password.
 A solution to this problem is for a password to be encrypted with a hashing function.
 This hash is used to form a response to a random number, which is a challenge that the server sends to the user.
 The answer sent back to the server is compared to the expected answer that the server formed with its copy of the users hash that it keeps.
 If the answers are the same, then the server knows that the user is using the correct password associated with the username.
  .. image:: challenge_response.png
 To put the password problem more simply:
 ----------------------------------------